-Photos of this amazing structure, Santuario de Las Lajas or the Las Lajas Sanctuary, likes to make its way around on social media.
-We ourselves have run posts on the majestic and precariously perched building without really entertaining its magnificence properly.
-The reaction from people is always the same, awestruck by the sheer beauty of this building.
-From first glance, you know there is something old world about it and its design, including resonance windows, arches, spires and antennas.
-Secondly, it’s clearly an engineering marvel.
+Photos of Santuario de Las Lajas or the Las Lajas Sanctuary make their way around social media routinely.
+We ourselves have run posts on the majestic and precariously perched building without entertaining its magnificence properly.
+The reaction from people is always the same, awestruck by its sheer beauty.
+At first glance, there is something old world about its design, including resonance windows, arches, spires and antennas.
+It’s an engineering marvel.
 The building is nestled on the side of a ravine, built partly over a river.
 To top it off, it is located in a remote part of the Columbian Andes Mountain range.
 How can it get more fantastic than that?

-The picture above shows the gorge without a building hanging on the cliff.
+The picture above shows the gorge without a building hanging off the cliff.
 You can see why a bridge would have been urgently needed.
-But as we investigate the history of this building, you will find that this is only the beginning of a much deeper mystery.
-One that has mainstream scientists baffled by its existence.
-Each aspect of this building could easily have its own article, so here we will try to briefly touch on each aspect for you.
+But as we investigate the building’s history, you will find this is the beginning of a much deeper mystery, one that has mainstream scientists baffled by its existence.
+Each aspect of this building could easily have its own article, so here we will briefly touch on each aspect for you.
 Whatever part you find most fascinating, you can carry the torch of investigation further if you wish.

 We will start will the legend and the popular explanations.

 Many different versions of this story exists with small variations, such as the following:

 After some inquiry, it appears there was an indigenous woman named Maria from Potos, Columbia.
 Maria took a job across the river in a town called Ipiales, a walk two and a half hours away.
 She regularly made the journey with her young daughter, aged around 2-3 years old.